Bashir Tofa

 Bashir Othman Tofa (20 June 1947 – 3 January 2022) was a Nigerian politician.
-A Kanuri Muslim who hailed from Kano State, Tofa was the National Republican Convention (NRC) candidate in the annulled Nigeria's 12 June 1993 presidential election, which was organised by the military government of General Ibrahim Babangida.
+A Kanuri Muslim from the northern state of Kano, Tofa was the National Republican Convention (NRC), candidate in the annulled Nigeria's 12 June 1993 presidential election, which was organised by the military government of General Ibrahim Babangida.

 Life

-Tofa was born in Kano, Nigeria, to a Kanuri family on 20 June 1947.
-He had his primary education at Shahuci Junior Primary, Kano and then continued studies at City Senior Primary School in Kano.
+Tofa was born in Kano, Nigeria, from a Kanuri family on 20 June 1947.
+He had his primary education at Shahuci Special Primary School, Kano and then continued studies at City Senior Primary School in Kano.
 From 1962 to 1966, he attended Provincial College, Kano.
 After completing his studies at the Provincial school, he worked for Royal Exchange Insurance company from 1967 to 1968.
 From 1970 to 1973, he attended City of London College.

-Tofa's sojourn into politics started in 1976 when he was a councilor of Dawakin Tofa Local Government Council, in 1977, he was elected a member into the Constituent Assembly.
+Tofa's stay into politics started in 1976 when he was a councilor of Dawakin Tofa Local Government Council, in 1977, he was elected a member into the Constituent Assembly.
 During the Nigerian Second Republic, Tofa was at various times the secretary of the Kano branch of NPN, he later became the party's national financial secretary and was a national member of the Green Revolution National Committee.

 During the Third Republic, he was part of the Liberal Movement which metamorphosed to Liberal Convention when it was not registered as a political party, Tofa joined NRC in 1990.
 In 1993, when the Babangida administration introduced the Option A4 system, Tofa was elected the presidential candidate representing Kano.
 During the party primaries, he defeated Pere Ajunwa, Joe Nwodo and Dalhatu Tafida to clinch the NRC ticket.
 He was an ally of Halilu Akilu, the security chief at the time.
 His running mate in the election was Sylvester Ugoh, an Igbo and a former governor of the now defunct central bank of Biafra.
 Both were members of the defunct National Party of Nigeria.

-Tofa was apparently defeated in the presidential election by his rival Moshood Kashimawo Olawale Abiola, a personal friend of Babangida and a Yoruba from southwest Nigeria, but the official results were never released by Babangida's government.
+Tofa was apparently defeated in the presidential election by his rival Moshood Abiola, a personal friend of Babangida and a Yoruba from southwest Nigeria, but the official results were never released by Babangida's government.
 Babangida was forced to step down in August 1993 after protests calling for the results of the election.

-He was also a businessman, an oil trader and industrialist.
-He was chairman of International Petro-Energy Company (IPEC) and Abba Othman and Sons ltd. He was also involved as a board member in Impex Ventures, Century Merchant Bank and General Metal Products ltd.
+Tofa was a businessman, an oil trader and an industrialist.
+He was chairman of International Petro-Energy Company (IPEC) and Abba Othman and Sons Ltd. He was also involved as a board member in Impex Ventures, Century Merchant Bank and General Metal Products Ltd.

+He authored several books in Hausa language, some of which are: